Purpose and Scope

 to the complaint.

 - An advisor for the complainant may attend meetings or other proceedings.
 The role of the advisor is to offer support.
-They are not permitted to speak on behalf of the complainant.
-The complainant must provide notice to the Investigator of a plan to bring an advisor to a conference or meeting no less than 48 (forty-eight) hours in advance and must include the name of the individual who will be serving as advisor.
-The Investigator will maintain the right to assess for potential conflict of interest that could impact the outcome of the investigation and/or privacy of the investigation, they will notify the respondent and appointed advisor of said conflict and require the appointment of an alternate advisor.
+They are permitted to speak with the complainant during these meetings/proceedings, but are not permitted to speak on behalf of the complainant.
+The complainant must provide notice to the Investigator of a plan to bring an advisor to a conference or meeting no less than two (2) business days in advance and must include the name of the individual who will be serving as advisor.
+The Investigator will maintain the right to assess for potential conflict of interest that could impact the outcome of the investigation and/or privacy of the investigation.
+If identified, they will notify the complainant and appointed advisor of said conflict and require the appointment of an alternate advisor.
 Failure to provide adequate notice may result in a rescheduled conference at the discretion of the Investigator.
 The advisor may be expected to sign a confidentiality agreement.

 - The Investigator will conference with the respondent to obtain information and response